Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 \section{Examples}

 In this Section, we explore with a few examples the performance of our linear optical USD receivers relative to the global bound, for different coherent states and figures of merits.
-We illustrate that, despite its simplicity, decoders constructed using only linear components and on-off photodetection can generate near-optimal USD: this is observed for randomly generated coherent states.
-Phase-space displacement is necessary to achieve near-optimal performances.
-The situation appears to be different for non-typical coherent states.
-In fact, our decoders work poorly when the $R$ matrix is degenerate, especially when its rank is smaller than $c-1$, where $c$ is the number of states.
-For such highly degenerate cases, we illustrate a recipe for achieving improved performance based on coincidence events.
+We illustrate that, despite its simplicity, decoders constructed using only linear components and on-off photodetection can generate near-optimal USD: this is observed for randomly generated coherent states, where phase-space displacement is necessary to achieve near-optimal performances.
+The situation appears to be different for non-typical coherent states with multiple degeneracies, in which case we need to exploit double-detection events.